zhangh12/random-bamboo/README.md

 * `-y`, `--trainid`.
 File name of individual IDs used in training model.
 The file, with extension `iid`, contains one column and no header.
 Character.
 If unspecified, all individuals in the datasets are used.
 * `-z`, `--testid`.
 File name of individual IDs used in prediction.
 If `--file` is specified, the individuals are predicted with model trained from the specified datasets.
 If `--bam` is specified, the individuals are predicted with specified model(s).
 The file, with extension `iid`, contains one column and no header.
 Character.
 If unspecified, all individuals in the datasets are used.
 * `-S`, `--snpid`.
 File name of SNPs' names used in training model.
 The file, with extension `sid`, contains one column and no header.
 Character.
 If unspecified, all SNPs in the training dataset are used.
+* `-j`, `--varid`.
+File name of variables' names used as candidates of all splits.
+The file, with extension `vid`, contains one column and no header.
+Character.
+If unspecified, all variables are used as candidates in split by chance.
 * `-t`, `--ntree`.
 Number of trees in the forest.
 Positive integer.
 Default: 1.
 * `-m`, `--mtry`.
 Number of candidate variables in determining best split in each node.
 Positive integer.
 Default: sqrt of total number of variables.
 * `-s`, `--seed`.
 Random seed.
 Positive integer.
 Default: 1.